VayCay Couple

 How do Italians drink limoncello?

-Straight from the freezer in small glasses as a digestivo, or long over ice with soda as an aperitivo.
+Straight from the freezer, in a small cordial or ceramic glass, as a digestivo after dinner.
+In warm weather it is also poured long over ice with soda as an aperitivo.

 Previous Post